andregebel/AzureStackLabs/lab-guides/01a-DeployAzureStackHCICluster-CloudBasedDeployment/readme.md

 In this task you will create objects in Active Directory.
 Group Managed Service accounts are no longer created, KDC is no longer needed.

-This task will be performed in elevated powershell window in Management machine
+This task will be performed in elevated powershell window in DC machine

 ![](./media/vmconnect01.png)